pvyn/Data-Engineering-Kafka-App/README.md

     `gzcat stream.gz | kafka-console-producer.bat --broker-list localhost:9092 --topic doodle_challenge_sample`

 5. Go to the location of the doodle_app.py script with the cd command and run the script.
-(This requires that the following packages have been installed via pip install: datetime, kafka-python)
+(This requires that the following packages have been installed via pip install: kafka-python)

 ## Report: what was done